From Canva to Affinity: Why This Design Tool Acquisition Sparked User Backlash and Created New Opportunities

 Pledge one: Affinity would remain an independent brand with an independent team.
 Sounds good, but history tells us every acquisition starts this way.
 Then teams get dismantled, brands get marginalized, and eventually they quietly disappear.

-Pledge four: Long-awaited features like variable font support would ship as free updates within a year.
+Pledge four: Long-awaited features (like variable font support) would ship as free updates within a year.
+This was interesting - it showed Canva was actually investing resources.
+But what about year two?
+Year three?

 Then, in October 2025, Canva dropped a bombshell - they made Affinity completely free.